bsmith89/StrainPGC/README.md

 ### Running StrainPGC (Core Tool)

-The following example demonstrates running StrainPGC on previously obtained pangenome profiles and strain-pure samples.
+The following example demonstrates running StrainPGC on provided input data.

 #### Step 1: Navigate to the example directory